lezhnev74/pasvl/README.md

     ```

 #### Quantifier definition
-A quantifier is always optional in key's pattern, if none is set then default one is used - `!`.
+A quantifier is always optional in key's pattern if none is set then default one is used - `!`.

 Available quantifiers:
 - `!` - one key required (default)